Lorenzo Crasso

-Lorenzo Crasso (Naples, 1623-1691) was an Italian author and poet of the Baroque period.
+Lorenzo Crasso (10 August 1623 in Naples – 27 April 1691) was an Italian writer and poet of the Baroque period.

 Biography

 Lorenzo Crasso, Barone di Pianura, was a Neapolitan, a doctor of laws, and an active lawyer.
 He was a man of wealth, and possessed a notable library in his palace in Vicolo S. Paolo, in which many of Giambattista Marino's manuscripts were kept, which were later dispersed.
 Other than these meagre details, and his books, nothing appears to be known of him.
 He had many friends among the literary men of his time, and one frequently meets with poems addressed to him in their books – Giuseppe Battista belonged to this circle.
-Crasso published Epistole Heroiche, Venice, 1655 (imitations of Ovid); Elogi di Huomini Letterati, Venice, 1656 (each notice being preceded by a portrait); Istoria de’ Poeti Greci e di que’ che ’n Greca Lingua han poetato, Naples, 1678; and Elogi di Capitani Illustri, Venice, 1683.
+Crasso published Epistole Heroiche, Venezia, 1655 (imitations of Ovid); Elogi d'huomini letterati, Venezia, 1666, 2 voll. (each notice being preceded by a portrait); Istoria de’ Poeti Greci e di que’ che ’n Greca Lingua han poetato, Napoli, 1678; and Elogi di Capitani Illustri, Venezia, 1683.
 As only the first part of the last book was published, it has been conjectured that Crasso died at this time or just before.
 Crasso was a member of the Neapolitan Oziosi and the Bolognese Gelati.
-His nickname among the Gelati was “Il Costante,” and his impresa was ivy climbing a dead tree trunk with the motto frigore viridior (“from frozen I become green again”).
+His nickname among the Gelati was “Il Costante,” and his impresa was ivy climbing a dead tree trunk with the motto frigore viridior (“frozen strengthens me”).